This topic describes the Simple Log Service Processing Language (SPL) instructions.

 and__time_ns_part__

 .
-For more information, see Time fields.Supported scenarios include data manipulation (new version).
-For SPL functionality definitions in different scenarios, see SPL functionality definitions in different scenarios.
+For additional details, see Time fields.This function is supported in scenarios such as data transformation of new versions.
+For information on SPL functions in different scenarios, see SPL function definitions in different scenarios.

 Syntax